OneSparse/OneSparse/docs/test_examples_header.md

 code that can be written and run on laptops with small datasets, can be run on powerful multi-core GPU systems with no changes.

-To get started, first we need some data.
-Run the command `\i demo/fistures.sql` from a Docker Demo container to include the data used in this guide:
+First we need some data.
+Run the command `\i demo/fixtures.sql` from a Docker Demo container to include the data used in this
+guide:
 ``` postgres-console
 psql:demo/fixtures.sql:1: NOTICE:  extension "onesparse" already exists, skipping
 psql:demo/fixtures.sql:2: NOTICE:  table "ostest" does not exist, skipping